GBADsInformatics/API_GBADsPublic/README.md

 Improvements that need to be made:
 1. Improve the logging
-2. Clean up file created by the API
-3. Send error messages to the user and not just to the console
+2. Send error messages to the user and not just to the console
-4. Check to make sure that sql injection is not a problem
+3. Check to make sure that sql injection is not a problem
-5. Clean up code and document
+4. Clean up code and document
-6. Add * to fields to generate all fields for the general query capability
+5. Add * to fields to generate all fields for the general query capability
    - fields=* does work but it does not retrieve the field names
    - need to add a subroutine to fetch field names - the following code will do this:

+Improvements made:
+1. Clean up file created by the API

 cur.execute(f"""SELECT * FROM {table_name} ;""")